 Council consulted the public on the proposed roads, footpaths and other thoroughfares that should be prioritised.
 Council was also seeking input on whether there are any other routes that should be included.

-As a result of the public consultation process, Council has identified 7 streets and thoroughfares in the Hutt City that have sufficient vehicular and pedestrian traffic to warrant prioritization.
-These streets are list below.
+As a result of the public consultation process, Council has identified 7 streets and thoroughfares in Lower Hutt hat have sufficient vehicle and pedestrian traffic to warrant prioritisation.
+The streets are:

 - Jackson Street, Petone (That part of Jackson Street between Cuba Street and Petone Avenue)

 - Cuba Street, Lower Hutt (That part of Cuba Street between Emmersons Street and Montague Street)

 - High Street, Lower Hutt (That part of High Street between Daly Street and Melling Road)